blakeboswell/openstreets-dc-map/README.md

 # openstreets-dc-map

-Stylized map of Washington DC using OpenStreetMap data, ggplot2, and the R geospatial ecosystem.
+Stylized map of Washington DC using [OpenStreetMap](https://www.openstreetmap.org/), ggplot2, and the R geospatial ecosystem.

 ## Result